qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 ------

-The :guilabel:`Symbol` group of the legend :guilabel:`Item Properties` panel configures the general size of symbols displayed next to the legend text.
+The :guilabel:`Symbol` group of the legend :guilabel:`Item Properties` panel configures the size of symbols displayed next to the legend labels.
 You can:

 * Set the :guilabel:`Symbol width` and :guilabel:`Symbol height`